Accounting Master’s Degree (M.P.Ac.)

-Six graduate hours of electives approved by the MPAc graduate advisor from ACCT, ECON, FINC, MGMT and MKTG.
+Six graduate hours of electives approved by the MPAc graduate advisor from ACCT, BUSI, ECON, FINC, MGMT and MKTG.

 Up to nine semester credit hours of graduate credit completed prior to the date of first admission to the M.P.Ac. degree program at Angelo State University may be transferred into the program.
 After the date of first admission to the M.P.Ac. program, six semester hours may be transferred into the program only to fulfill elective requirements.
 The maximum total transfer credit is nine semester credit hours.
-The rest of the transfer policies of the College of Graduate Studies also apply.
+The rest of the transfer policies of the College of Graduate Studies and Research also apply.

 Carr Graduate Scholarships